King Arthur's Knights: Reception

-In the November 1978 edition of Dragon (Issue 21), S. List admired the map and counters, but thought the knights printed on cardstock were poor, pointing out that the rulebook even suggests that players should substitute miniature figurines for them.
+In the November 1978 edition of Dragon (Issue 21), Steve List admired the map and counters, but thought the knights printed on cardstock were poor, pointing out that the rulebook even suggests that players should substitute miniature figurines for them.
 List found the game "not very complicated and moves quickly" but overall believed it was designed more as a family game than one for hardcore gamers.